-- discard it (to /dev/null), but then there' s no indication to the sender, which is not good if you get a false positive. - bounce it, but the sender is often forged, in which case the bounce will either bounce (and end up frozen in your queue), or go to some innocent bystander (so-called "collateral spam") - move it into a separate mailbox, but then someone has to check it, and the sender has no idea their mail might be delayed (unless you send a notification, but then see the above point about bouncing and it all gets rather clumsy).
+- discard it (to /dev/null), but then there's no indication to the sender, which is not good if you get a "false positive" (i.e. legitimate mail is classed as spam). - bounce it, but the sender is often forged, in which case the bounce will either bounce (and end up frozen in your queue), or go to some innocent bystander (so-called "collateral spam").
+Big problem - DO NOT DO THIS! - move it into a separate mailbox, but then someone has to check it, and the sender has no idea their mail might be delayed (unless you send a notification, but then see the above point about bouncing and it all gets rather clumsy).